 Create Your Own Working Homeschool Moms Schedule

 Every working homeschool mom has different work, home, and homeschool responsibilities.
-And each of us go through different seasons of life as our children grow and our businesses evolve.
-But remember, one of the best things about this type of lifestyle is the flexibility.
+And each of us goes through different seasons of life as our children grow and our businesses evolve.
+But remember, flexibility is one of the best things about this lifestyle.

 Try one or more of these schedules based on your own rhythms, work style, family and homeschool commitments, and your children’s ages.